 Waived for: Preferred Banking customers

 Stopping a payment may not mean forever.
 Make sure you understand how long your request will be honored.
 Most policies last for six months, and checks are typically void after six months.
 However, there are exceptions.
-And even if you canceled the check, it’s still wise to monitor your account activity to make sure the request was processed successfully.
+And even if you canceled the check, it’s still smart to monitor your account activity to make sure the request was processed successfully.